SFO's NZ First Foundation investigation: What happened last week behind those courtroom doors?

 NZ First's lawyers, including well-known barrister Fletcher Pilditch, also invited the SFO to make a written undertaking that the press release would not be distributed until a hearing could be held.
 The SFO did not reply.

 At 1.37pm, NZ First's application to keep things under wraps arrived on the desk of a High Court judge.
-It was Justice Matthew Palmer, the son of former prime minister Geoffrey Palmer, who was the duty judge that day.
+Justice Matthew Palmer, the son of former prime minister Geoffrey Palmer, was the duty judge that day.

 Pilditch wanted orders stopping the SFO from issuing the press release not only until after the General Election on October 17 but until after a government was formed.